Wellbeing

 At Marist College the care and development of the whole person is central to our philosophy.
 Therefore, the love and care of each other is the responsibility of every student and adult, part of our community.

 Consent and ACC forms to be filled out prior to initial appointment.
-Forms are always available from the clinic waiting room and can be delivered to the drop box on Miriam's door.
-Parents will be notified by Miriam if your daughter is 14 years old or younger and has attended the clinic for treatment.
+Forms are always available from the clinic waiting room and can be delivered to the drop box on the physio door.
+Parents will be notified if your daughter is 14 years old or younger and has attended the clinic for treatment.
 Parents are welcome to book their child in for treatment using the online booking system.

 All treatment is FREE to students and staff provided ACC has agreed to cover the injury.
 Private patients $25 per visit (non ACC funded treatment).
 Students will attend a 20min initial appointment and then follow up appointments as deemed necessary.
 They will be encouraged to vary the classes they miss and to use break times to make appointments.